JorritvandenBerg/openML_docker_server/README.md

 3. Clone this repository
 4. Copy the common.sample.env file as common.env
 5. Open the common.env file and set OPENML_HOST to your (sub)domain name when deploying on a server (otherwise keep it localhost:3000)
+6. Optionally set the protocol with OPENML_PROTOCOL to https (defaults to http)
-6. Visit Localhost:3000 or the (sub)domain on which you deployed OpenML
+7. Visit Localhost:3000 or the (sub)domain on which you deployed OpenML

 OpenML: Open Machine Learning
 =============================